daisuke-awaji/bedrock-engineer-cli/README.md

 # 🧙 Bedrock Engineer

 Bedrock Engineer is an interactive command-line interface (CLI) to assist with software development tasks.
-This tool combines the capabilities of a large language model with practical file system operations and web search functionality.
+This tool combines the capabilities of a large language model with practical file system operations, web search functionality and build/deploy features of AWS cloud resources.

 This application is implemented in node.js based on the source code of super cool [Claude-Enginner](https://github.com/Doriandarko/claude-engineer), and supports various [Amazon Bedrock](https://aws.amazon.com/jp/bedrock/) models.
 It uses Bedrock's [Converse API](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_Converse.html).